Repatriation and reburial of human remains: Druids

 The Neo-druidic movement is a modern religion, with some groups originating in the 18th century and others in the 20th century.
 They are generally inspired by either Victorian-era ideas of the druids of the Iron Age, or later neopagan movements.
 Some practice ancestor veneration, and because of this may believe that they have a responsibility to care for the ancient dead where they now live.
 In 2006 Paul Davies requested that the Alexander Keiller Museum in Avebury, Wiltshire rebury their Neolithic human remains, and that storing and displaying them was "immoral and disrespectful".
 The National Trust refused to allow reburial, but did allow for Neo-druids to perform a healing ritual in the museum.

 The archaeological community has voiced criticism of the Neo-druids, making statements such as "no single modern ethnic group or cult should be allowed to appropriate our ancestors for their own agendas.
 It is for the international scientific community to curate such remains."
 An argument proposed by archaeologists is that:

 Mr. Davies thanked English Heritage for their time and commitment given to the whole process and concluded that the dialogue used within the consultation focussed on museum retention and not reburial as requested.

+Sarah Baartman

+Sarah Baartman was a Khoikhoi woman from Cape Town, South Africa, in the early 1800s.
+She was taken to Europe and advertised as a sexual "freak" for entertainment.
+She was known as the "Hottentot Venus."
+She died in 1815 and was dissected.
+Baartman's genitalia, brain, and skeleton were displayed in the Musee de l'Homme in Paris until repatriation to South Africa in 2002.